bFraley/lexninja/implementation.md

 ## Game Loop

-For game saving functionality, the game's data structures and corresp values will be written to file.
+For game saving functionality, the game's data structures and corresponding values will be written to file.
 The game loop must be able to update this file when a user chooses save game from a main menu.
 The game loop must be  able to copy values from the saved game file and start from that state.yer moves or turns allow for one action to be taken.
 One each turn, a player can enter one of the following commands:

-#### Move one city block in a cardinal dre
+#### Move one city block in a cardinal direction.

 N, E, S, W